-Science Education Standards Review Committee Chosen!
+Science Education Standards Review Process

 The Minnesota Department of Education is pleased to announce the formation of the Science Education Standards Review Committee (see below).
 This committee will meet during the 2018-19 school year to review the current (2009) standards, gather feedback, and propose new standards.
 The date by which all schools must implement the new standards will be determined during the rulemaking process.

 Tell MDE what you think about the current science standards!

 As part of the standards review process, the public is invited to comment on the current (2009) science standards.
 This process will be open through September 11, 2018.

 Review the standards and complete the public feedback survey.

 Please share this message with science educators, science organizations, and others who may be interested in completing the feedback survey.